pejuko/coderay_bash/README.md

     <%= @body %>

-For more information see [CodeRay we pages](http://coderay.rubychan.de/)
+For more information see [CodeRay web pages](http://coderay.rubychan.de/)